-All office hours are through Zoom.
-Links to office hours are available on the course website.
+Except where note, all office hours are in person in our respective offices.
+Links for zoom office hours are available on the course website.
 To request an appointment outside of the above times, please send both instructor and TA an email with your availability up to a week ahead.